pearofducks/rollup-plugin-dev/README.md

 ### why this plugin?

-if you just want to serve a folder of assets, or need only a couple other features; you probably want [rollup-plugin-serve](https://github.com/thgh/rollup-plugin-serve)

-compared to rollup-plugin-serve, this plugin:
+compared to other plugins, this plugin:
-- uses Koa to provide the server and implement features
+- uses Fastify to provide the server and implement features
   - while this means there are dependencies, it should also be trivial to add/modify to suit individual needs (see `extend` option below!)
 - has additional features that may be useful
   - detailed logging of requests (see screenshot)
   - full proxy support
   - support for a basepath in the URL
-  - will automatically turn itself off (with a notification) for your production builds
+  - will automatically turn itself off when _watch_ mode isn't enabled

 ## install